mohitjangra6017/tx_data/extensions/ml_service/README.md

 ### Docker

-1. Clone this project into a folder on your server that runs Docker.
+1. Change directory into the `extensions/ml_service` folder.
 2. Build the service with Docker

    ```shell